jamespericles/Homework-06/to-do.md

 - Typing in search bar tries to autofill
 - Color code whether conditions as favorable, moderate, and severe

+Tutor Goals

+- Fix carousel
+- Make appended table cells clickable to recall that data
+- Find solution for weather symbols
+- Help with styling
+- FIX THE TIME ISSUE

 Plan

 HTML First